AdhamFarag/Durham-flight-project/Project Plan.md

 Graphs:
 1. Demand:
-    1. General barchart for all the data we have
+    1. Barchat total of all demand per year
-    2. Barchart average of each month x2 (non covid vs covid)
+    2. Barchart average demand of each month x2 (all years combined, non-covid years and covid years)
-    3. Barchart average of each season x2 (non covid vs covid)
+    3. Barchart average demand of each season x2 (all years combined, non-covid years and covid years)
-    4. barchart for plane
+    4. Barchart average demand of each plane of each month (all years combined)
 2. Cost:
     1. Barchart for static cost per model
     2. Fuel cost over time per model